Agent Skills: Context-Engine

 1. Use search as your default tool - It auto-routes to the best specialized tool.
 Only use specific tools when you need precise control or features search doesn't handle (cross-repo, memory, admin).

-3. Use symbol_graph for graph queries - It handles callers, callees, definitions, importers, subclasses, and base classes.
-Use graph_query for advanced traversals: impact analysis, circular dependency detection, and transitive callers/callees.
+3. Use symbol_graph first for symbol relationships - It handles callers, callees, definitions, importers, subclasses, and base classes.
+Use graph_query only when available and you need deeper impact/dependency traversal.

 4. Start broad, then filter - Begin with search or a semantic query, add filters if too many results